Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Empirical Tests

-Despite substantially outperforming control groups, the Econometrics AI Agent does show room for improvement.
+Despite substantially outperforming control groups, MetricsAI does show room for improvement.
 For example, its performance declines for complex econometric methods like DID and RDD compared to simpler approaches such as OLS and IV-2SLS.
 Similarly, results slightly deteriorate when moving from straightforward coursework problems to more sophisticated paper replication tasks.
 However, these limitations can be addressed through the AI agent's domain knowledge architecture---specifically by developing customized tools and enhancing prompt instructions to better support complex algorithms and detailed requirements.